 Yes, arranged marriage is still the most common way to matrimony in India, especially when it comes to marrying abroad.
 With very little knowledge about a ‘funny dressed’ visitor from the west, people are willing to wed their son or daughter overnight.
 They don’t want someone else to steal their opportunity – the opportunity of a golden ticket to go abroad.

 Marriage is supposed to be a sacred bond, based on mutual love and respect.
 However, NRI marriages are fundamentally based on greed.
 It is the greed that results into lifelong headaches for many couples, and heartaches along with it.

 Everyone knows that the arranged marriage is no walk in the park, especially the arranged marriages where a couple knows very little about each-other.
 What follows in a typical NRI marriage is surprises, compromises and then more compromises.
 There are lucky couples who can adapt quicker and understand each other mush faster.
 And then again, there are probably more couples who find it hard to adjust, where ego comes into play more than love.
 What follows thereafter is a life-long misery, constant conflicts and endless arguments on daily basis.

 Indian society, even modern Indian society, looks down on divorce.
 Many families don’t even consider the option of separation.
 And once you have kids in the mix, it is even more difficult to separate, both sides sacrificing for the sake of the kids.

-The situation is especially difficult for the women who marry a man abroad.
+The situation is especially difficult for the women who marry a man from overseas.
 The women are more eager to adapt, more willing to sacrifice.
 Very often, the women go beyond the call of duty to satisfy their spouses in the new land.
-They often have very few relatives abroad to fall back on, they lack the family support, the support of their own blood.
-Women are less confrontational by nature to start with, and it works against them.
-Continue reading
+They often have very few relatives abroad to fall back on, they lack the family support, the support of their own blood relatives.
+Women are less confrontational by nature to start with.
+But all this works against them.